 - Salt or Honey

-Over generations, people started adding cumin-coriander powder which is my favorite ingredient of lassi.
-Along with the yogurt, cumin powder is very good to the gut
+Over generations, people started adding cumin-coriander powder, my favorite ingredient of lassi.
+Along with the yogurt, cumin powder is perfect for the gut.

 So, are you a sweet lassi fan or a salted lassi fan?